ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesOperationsApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new OperationsApi(httpClient, config, httpClientHandler);
-            var duplicateRequestDto = new DuplicateRequestDto?(); // DuplicateRequestDto? | The duplicate request parameters. (optional)
+            var duplicateRequestDto = new DuplicateRequestDto?(); // DuplicateRequestDto? | The request parameters for duplicating files and fodlers. (optional)

             try
             {